SchildCode/VBA-Cleaner/README.md

 * **Scope:** An **open workbook** (selected from a dialog picker).
 * **What it does:**
   * Exports all components from source.
   * **Creates the destination by copying the first sheet to a new workbook** (prevents CodeName renumbering), then copies remaining sheets and chartsheets.
   * Imports **non-document** components.
   * For **document modules**, injects **only** the code body (header/attribute lines stripped) into the matching destination modules, matched by **tab name** → destination CodeName (robust across locales and renumbering).
   * Saves to a **local path** (auto-maps SharePoint/OneDrive URLs to local mirrors or falls back to `%TEMP%`) and **closes** the new file so your users can manually open it and trigger `Workbook_Open`/`Auto_Open`.
-* **What it changes by design:**

   * You get a **fresh workbook container**.
 That incidentally clears many forms of workbook bloat and odd metadata.

-**Use when:** the workbook feels “heavy”, behaves strangely, or you want a truly fresh container while retaining all code and sheets.

 | Pros | Cons |
 | ---- | ---- |